MuhammadKhushamAli/web-dev-projects/README.md

-These are my first projects in javascript learnin journey.
+These are my projects in javascript learning journey.